 We’re in a state of flux and chaos – which has been beautiful and liberating in many ways and given rise to countless new opportunities.
 But the flip side, as you’ve suggested, is that the democratization of fashion on all these levels has also allowed for more substandard work to get exposure.
 I think it’s all part of the evolution we’re going through in the post-digital world and some of it will get corrected as new kinds of filtering comes of age.
 What form that will take next is anyone’s guess.

 It’s getting more important as each day passes.
 We live in an era of fast fashion so in order to differentiate your brand from the vast piles of clothes and accessories on the market, beautifully crafted designs will increasingly stand out.

 In your opinion, what is wrong with the fashion industry?
 How would you change it?

 I hope designers will gradually take back the reins from the businessmen and become the creative powers they once were.
 I do think the pendulum will probably swing back that way – to some degree at least.
 My big excitement now is to see what Raf Simons will do at Dior.
 That one single appointment will herald a huge change around the industry and also give designers, students and clients a powerful figure who they can respect at the helm of one of biggest maisons – someone who understands the meaning of reflection, modernity and meeting the challenges that face such a grand and historic house.
 So to answer your question, if I had a magic wand, I suppose I’d make more changes like this one.

-And last but not least, the London 2012 Olympics are right around the corner.
-In your eyes, who is Fashion’s MVP?
+In Olympic terms, who is Fashion’s MVP?
 Who is rookie of the year?
 Who gets busted for taking steroids?